andrewjw/site/_posts/2024-06-27-leaddev-london-2024-day-1.md

 One addition to the schedule compared to last year was a set of three "micro workshops", which ran for 80 minutes at the same time as one block of talks.
 With three workshops, each running twice, there was plenty of opportunity to find a workshop that interested you and didn't clash with talks you were keen on.
-As I attended the talk on the second day I'll cover the workshop in the second part of this write-up.
+As I attended the workshop on the second day I'll cover it in the second part of this write-up.

 In general, the quality of the talks was excellent, and even the first-time speakers did a great job of hiding their nerves and putting